Honey-Programming/car-function-code/README.md

 --------------------------------

-Thank you for reading this, you may
+Thank you for reading this, you may proceed.